Wesley Wong

 Wesley Wong (黃愷傑; born 7 January 1987) is a Hong Kong actor and singer.

 Background

 His father is Melvin Wong, and his mother is Angie Chiu, both are Hong Kong TVB stars.
 His mother is famous for her elegance and femininity that does not age, and also has two other sons from her previous marriage.

 Wesley Wong received his Bachelor's degree in Business Administration at University of Southern California and Master's degree in Acting at Beijing Film Academy.

+Personal life

+Wong married Chinese actress Tang Chang (汤畅) in 2025.